 I look at my drawings with more and more layers of understanding and compassion.
+I think about all the ways I can read them.
 When I teach, I emphasize practice and technique, but only so the student builds enough experience to be able to point out to them the layered view.
 The acceptance the market gives (or doesn't give) my work only occupies one note in the process.

 The vibe creativity gives is the best reward, to live a grateful life in that creative spirit.